johanlrdahl/AI_Workflows_and_Agents/README.md

 # Content

-This is a simple hands-on workbook to play with AI workflows and agents
+This is a simple hands-on workbook to play with AI workflows and agents, without using external libraries that can do this out of the box.

 I have based the definitions of workflows and agents on an [article](https://www.anthropic.com/research/building-effective-agents) from Anthropic